beeware/toga/docs/reference/api/window.rst

   the main window, the request will be ignored.

-* On mobile platforms, a window's state cannot be :any:`WindowState.MINIMIZED` or :any:`WindowState.MAXIMIZED` states, and requests for these states will be ignored.
+* On mobile platforms, a window's state cannot be :any:`WindowState.MINIMIZED` or :any:`WindowState.MAXIMIZED`.
+Any request to move to these states will be ignored.

-* On Linux Wayland, window state request for :any:`WindowState.MINIMIZED` will be ignored, and the window cannot be restored from MINIMIZED state into NORMAL state with :any:`WindowState.NORMAL` due to Wayland security policies.
+* On Linux, when using Wayland, a request to put a window into a :any:`WindowState.MINIMIZED` state, or to restore from the :any:`WindowState.MINIMIZED` state, will be ignored.
+This is due to limitations in window management features that Wayland allows apps to use.

 Reference
 ---------